James R. Tucker

 Wills & Estates

-She currently serves as Vice-Chair of the Yukon Capability and Consent Board, a member of the Selkirk School Council, and member of the Whitehorse Public Library Board.
+Michelle holds a law degree from the University of Victoria, a Master’s degree in Environment and Development from the London School of Economics, and a Bachelor’s degree in Political Science from Columbia University.
+She currently serves as Vice-Chair of the Yukon Capability and Consent Board, a member of the Selkirk School Council, and a member of the Whitehorse Public Library Board.

 .